H.R. 5221: PART Act

 Scrap yards, dismantlers, recyclers, and repair businesses

-These businesses would need to collect and keep seller records for at least 2 years, including a photocopy of government-issued ID and the vehicle information tied to the part.
+Anyone salvaging, dismantling, recycling, or repairing motor vehicle parts that contain precious metals would have to keep at least 2 years of records on every seller, including a photocopy of government-issued ID and the vehicle details tied to the part.

 Buyers and sellers using anonymous payment methods

-Cash and cryptocurrency transactions for catalytic converters would no longer be allowed.
-Anyone buying or selling these parts would need a traceable payment method.
+Cash and cryptocurrency transactions for catalytic converters would be unlawful.
+Every deal would need a traceable payment method — check, wire transfer, or similar.

 Cost & Funding